buildingblocs/2022/README.md

 6. [Polyglot](https://github.com/untra/polyglot)
 7. [Bundler](https://bundler.io/v2.3/)

 > Yarn is the selected package manager for our project.
 In the base folder of the project, run `yarn install` to install all subdependencies.
+If you have `node.js >=16.10` installed, you just need to enable yarn with `corepack enable`
 ```
 yarn install
 ```

+We use Ruby and RubyGems for this page.
+Using a tool like `rbenv` is recommended to install ruby as certain linux distributions may have an old version built and cached in their archives

 > After installing RubyGems and Bundler, install the necessary gems as per the instructions [here](https://bundler.io/v2.3/bundle_install.html) by doing ```bundle install```

 ```
 bundle install
 ```